 Social Science: minimum of one course

-Hebrew Language (not required): maximum of two courses
+Hebrew Language (not required): at the level of Advanced I and above; maximum of two courses

 *Minor Candidates: introductory language courses-although prerequisites for intermediate level-do not count toward minor.
 Additionally, courses may not be “double-counted” toward your major.